-My trip to Rome coincided with the heat wave which, although welcome in that it meant I didn’t need to carry around a shower-proof jacket (just in case), did mean I had to carry a paper umbrella bought from a street trader who must have thought his birthday and Christmas had come along at the same time, so many were the customers queuing up to buy his parasols.
+My trip to Rome coincided with the heat wave which, although welcome in that it meant I didn’t need to carry a shower-proof jacket (just in case), did mean I had to carry a paper umbrella bought from a street trader, He must have thought his birthday and Christmas had come along on the same time, so many were the customers queuing up to buy his parasols.

 Rome is wonderful in any weather but walking in 34ᵒ heat this time made sight-seeing a trifle difficult.
 It did, however, allow for many more granitas and gelato stops, even as it cut down on the photography.

 We stayed at the wonderful Forum Hotel, so named because it faces the Forum.
 To wake up every morning and look out on the sprawl of ancient pillars and stones glowing from the rising sun, was magical.
 We had the same view from the breakfast terrace on the rooftop, so although I usually forego breakfast, in this case it was a must.

 The Forum was ancient Rome’s showpiece centre, a site originally developed in the 7th century BC from a marshy burial ground which grew into the social, commercial and political hub of the Roman Empire.
 It was a handsome district of temples, basilicas and bustling public spaces which, with a little imagination is easy to people with toga-clad inhabitants going about their business accompanied by their slaves.

 Part of the Forum is open for wandering around but to see it all one needs to pay.
 However, I would say leave this until the end of your stay, because a) you can see some of it without charge and b) there is so much else to see in Rome and you can always return to it if you wish.